peastman/ChorusExMachina/README.md

 realistic sounding text in a variety of languages.
 The current code is still an early version, but progressing rapidly.

-Chorus Ex Machina can be packaged as a VST3, CLAP, or AUv2 plugin.
-To build it, first install the [Rust compiler](https://www.rust-lang.org/).
+Chorus Ex Machina can be used as a VST3, CLAP, or AUv2 plugin.
+[The Releases page](https://github.com/peastman/ChorusExMachina/releases) has compiled versions for Windows, Linux, and macOS.
+If instead you want to build it from source, first install the [Rust compiler](https://www.rust-lang.org/).
 To build the VST3 and CLAP plugins, execute the following command from this directory.

 ```